-Thus, if initially both systems $A$ and $B$ started from equilibrium (and thus had sharp energy densities- i.e., if at time $t=0$ the eigenstates of $H_{A}$ and $H_{B}$ that had significant amplitude were clustered around a given energy density) then an adiabatic evolution of $H_{AB}(t)$ will yield a density matrix $\rho_{A \cup B}$ that also displays sharp energy density, $\sigma_{\epsilon_{A \cup B}}(t) =0$.
-Thus, the notion that {\it sufficiently slow processes enable systems to remain in equilibrium} is indeed consistent with the adiabatic theorem of quantum mechanics.
+Hence, if both systems $A$ and $B$ start from equilibrium (and thus have sharp energy densities- i.e., if at $t=0$ the eigenstates of $H_{A}$ and $H_{B}$ of significant amplitude were clustered around a given energy density) then an adiabatic evolution of $H_{AB}(t)$ will yield a density matrix $\rho_{A \cup B}$ having a sharp energy density, $\sigma_{\epsilon_{A \cup B}}(t) =0$.
+Thus, the notion that {\cal sufficiently slow processes enable systems to remain in equilibrium} is indeed consistent with the adiabatic theorem of quantum mechanics.

 We next comment on how such adiabatic processes (and later briefly discuss more general thermalization events that need not be adiabatic) may superficially emulate certain features of a wavefunction collapse.
 Towards that end, we consider the extreme case of a microscopic system $A$ (``being measured'') and a macroscopic system $B$ that we may regard as an environment that includes a coupling to an experimental probe at the measurement time $t_{measure}$.
 As earlier, for a general adiabatic evolution, $ |\phi_{n_{AB}} (0) \rangle \to |\phi_{n_{AB}} (t_{measure}) \rangle$.
 We now allow the coupling $H_{AB}(t)$ to be non-vanishing at all times $t$ (i.e., also including times $t \le 0$) and, due to its ease, first briefly discuss the case when its evolution is adiabatic.